-The importance of Bill of Materials can be understood in a better way from the fact that if the business goes to production with even a slightly inaccurate BOM that lacks any information or instruction, its consequences can range from wrong product manufactured or a completely dissatisfied customer.
-Hence, it is of utmost importance for the businesses to understand what Bill of Materials is and how it works, to ensure timely and efficient production of goods, as well as overall business efficiency and profitability.
+It’s, if the business goes to production with even a slightly inaccurate BOM that lacks any information or instruction, its consequences can range from wrong product manufactured or a completely dissatisfied customer.

 What is Bill of Materials?

-Wikipedia defines a Bill of Materials as a list of the raw materials, sub-assemblies, intermediate assemblies, sub-components, parts, and the quantities of each needed to manufacture an end product.
-A BOM may be used for communication between manufacturing partners or confined to a single manufacturing plant.
-It is often tied to a production order whose issuance may generate reservations for components in the bill of materials that are in stock and requisitions for components that are not in stock.
+It is often tied to a production order whose distribution may generate reservations for components in the bill of materials that are in stock and requests for components that are not in stock.

 In simple words, a Bill of Materials is required to define how an item is manufactured from top to bottom.
 It is a structured list of all the components that make up a product or assembly.
-The list comprises of the material number of each component, together with the quantity and unit of measure.
-Also the components can be raw materials, semi-finished products, or ingredients.
-BOM can be single level and multi-level.
-For example, finished material would contain semi-finished materials as components, which in turn would contain raw materials as components in next level.

 A well-defined BOM helps companies with: